X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 JMP ($2034,X)    (abs,X)    7C  3   6           ........ .
 ```

-Jump to a differnent address in memory, continuing program execution at the
+Jump to a different address in memory, continuing program execution at the
 specified address.

 Instructions like `JMP ($1234,X)` make it possible to branch to a selectable
-subroutine by setting X to the indesx into the vector table.
+subroutine by setting X to the index into the vector table.

 [[Opcodes](#instructions-by-opcode)] [[By Name](#instructions-by-name)] [[By Category](#instructions-by-category)]